-About Dobutamine Stress Echocardiography
+Dobutamine Stress Echocardiography

-Overall the Dobutamine infusion phase will take somewhere between 5 and 20 minutes.
-Ultrasound images of your heart are taken before the infusion starts, then at various stages throughout the test as your heart rate increases.
+Please allow up to 2 hours for the test to be performed.
+A Dobutamine Stress Echocardiogram starts with a normal Echocardiogram.
+The additional Dobutamine infusion phase will take somewhere between 5 and 20 minutes.
+Echocardiogram images of your heart are taken before the infusion starts, then at various stages throughout the test as your heart rate increases.

 The effects of Dobutamine typically wear off within 10-15 minutes.
-One of the common side effects of Dobutamine is a drop in blood pressure, therefore we advise that you arrange for someone to drive you home after the test.
-Please allow up to 2 hours for the test to be performed.
+One of the common side effects of Dobutamine is a drop in blood pressure, therefore, we advise that you arrange for someone to drive you home after the test.

-A report will be generated from your images by the Cardiologist and the Sonographer, this will then go to your referring Doctor electronically, usually the same day or overnight if done as the last test in the afternoon.
+A report will be generated from your images by the Cardiologist and the Sonographer, and this will then go to your referring Doctor electronically, usually the same day or overnight if done as the last test in the afternoon.
 You should contact your referring Doctor for your results and any follow up required.
 If there is any urgency with the results (for example you are seeing your GP the same day), please advise the cardiac scientist looking after you so that we can fast track the report.